DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 completed this self-tag question (*n* = 182), the most frequently chosen tags were *shanliang*, or kind-hearted; *xiaoshun*, showing great filial piety; and *zhishuang*, or straight-forward (Table 3).
-Eighteen out of the 200 informants’ response to this question was unknown.
+Eighteen out of the 200 informants' response to this question was unknown.

-Table 3

-Self-tags Used by Jiayuan Users

   Self-tag (in pinyin)    Self-tag (in English)                                             Number   Percent
   ----------------------- ----------------------------------------------------------------- -------- ---------